Arekahanara/tratsch-party/README.md

 # Tratsch-Party

-Community project which includes a classic endless login, media upload, newsfeed and more.
+Community project which includes a classic endless login, media upload, newsfeed and more to create a platform where several users can easily exchange ideas with each other.

 ## feathers-chat-nuxt